-Invite people to the destination projects and grant them the correct project roles.
+Invite people to the destination project and grant them the correct project roles.

-- Re-create the items and rules that were not migrated (see the list at the beginning of this article).
+Re-create the items and settings that were not migrated in the destination project.

-Q: The version history of 2D sheets and 3D models is not migrated.
-Is there any way to view it after the migration?
+Q: The version history of the project and the versions history of its sheets are not migrated.
+Is there any way to view them after the migration?

-A: You can view the history of 2D sheets and 3D models in the archived source project.
-We recommend that you ask a project owner to do it, as they can access the project without restoring it from an archive.
+A: You can view the version history of the project and the versions history of its sheets in the archived source project.
+We recommend that you ask the project owner to do it, as they can access the project without restoring it from an archive.